marcindulak/gpaw-on-aws/README.md

 Create one if needed.
 Note that there is a standing "AWS Free Tier" offer at https://aws.amazon.com/free/ .
-You can use it to try out this tutorial, but you will need to provide credit card details to Amazon anyway in case of exceeding the free resources pool.
+You can use it to try out this tutorial, but you will need to provide credit card details to Amazon anyway in case of exceeding the free resource pool.

 Some steps need to be performed on AWS before you can start using CfnCluster.
 The steps are described at http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html